 The method of bidding and the amount of the bids are usually regulated by the conditions of sale1.
 A sale by auction2 is complete when the auctioneer announces its completion by the fall of the hammer, or in other customary manner, and until the announcement is made any bidder may retract his bid3.

 Fictitious bids made by a third person without the privity of the seller or the auctioneer do not invalidate the sale, nor do they affect the seller's right to specific performance4.
-If an auctioneer pretends to accept bids which have not been made, a claim will lie
+If an auctioneer pretends to accept bids which have not been made,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.